 Should a student or employee test positive for Covid, NYU’s Covid Prevention and Response Team has strict protocols in place, including communication, to protect the privacy of that individual as well as to keep the rest of the NYU community safe and informed of possible exposure.
-If someone was deemed to be in close contact with a confirmed case, the CPRT (not the faculty) would notify the involved individuals and enact protocols that include isolation, symptoms monitoring, testing and contact tracing.
+If someone was deemed to be in close contact with a confirmed case, the CPRT (not the faculty) would notify the involved individuals and enact protocols that include isolation, symptoms monitoring and testing.
 Information about a Covid case will come only and directly from the CPRT on a need-to-know basis.
 See more information here.

 Covid Testing and NYU’s Main Testing Location

 NYU’s COVID-19 testing program will consist of three types of testing to monitor COVID-19 infections within the NYU community and help prevent the spread of COVID-19: required ongoing testing, indicated testing, and discretionary testing.
 Read more about Covid testing.